esphome/esphome-docs/cookbook/lvgl.rst

 An analog clock
 ---------------

-Using the :ref:`lvgl-wgt-mtr` and :ref:`lvgl-wgt-lbl` widgets, we can create an analog clock which shows the date too.
+Using the :ref:`lvgl-widget-meter` and :ref:`lvgl-widget-label` widgets, we can create an analog clock which shows the date too.

 .. figure:: images/lvgl_cook_clock.png
     :align: center

-The :ref:`lvgl-wgt-mtr` has three scales: one for minutes ticks and hand, ranged between ``0`` and ``60``; one for the hour ticks and the labels as majors, ranged between ``1`` and ``12``; and a higher resolution scale for the hour hand, ranged between ``0`` and ``720``, to be able to naturally position the hand in between the hours.
+The :ref:`lvgl-widget-meter` has three scales: one for minutes ticks and hand, ranged between ``0`` and ``60``; one for the hour ticks and the labels as majors, ranged between ``1`` and ``12``; and a higher resolution scale for the hour hand, ranged between ``0`` and ``720``, to be able to naturally position the hand in between the hours.
 The second scale doesn't have an indicator, while the third scale doesn't have ticks nor labels.

 The script runs at the beginning of every minute to update the line positions for each hand as well as the respective text.